Edit Blog Post

 That night, Kostek and I surprised Vicki and Ryan with an engagement dinner celebration.
 We booked the private dining room at Hippopotamus restaurant at the Museum Hotel.
 The hotel is included in Yahoo’s list of ten of the best hotels with magnificent artwork of the world, including Harley Davidson motorcycles.

 We enjoyed a 5 course chef’s selection dinner and wine pairing.
-We couldn’t believe
+We couldn’t believe how the time

-how the time flew; it was midnight when we left the restaurant, all together a 5 hour dinner!
+flew; it was midnight when we left the restaurant, all together a 5 hour dinner!
 We all had a great time together; and agreed this dinner should be the start of a new tradition.

 The following day was Saturday, and we were so lucky to get amazing weather.
 We all headed out to Martinborough wine region, only about 1.5 hours from Wellington.
 We enjoyed a beautiful brunch al fresco at Medici café, then went to one of the oldest wineries of the area, Martinborough winery.
 We then went to a small winery, Cambridge Road, where we met an extremely friendly vigneron proprietor, Lance Redgewell.
 Lance (and his 5 yr old son Aston), gave us a tour of the grounds.
 Lance told us the influences of his wines, and how he is taking a different approach to his wines, using little to no sulfates for a very organic wine.
 His wines were a favorite of Vicki and Ryan’s, and it was great to take in the afternoon sun, play some cards, and enjoy the 2008 Dovetail along with bruschetta Lance whipped up as a kind gesture.
 It was a perfect way to spend a Saturday.

-following morning was an early one for us, we left Vicki and Ryan’s at 5 am to catch our flight to Sydney!
+an early one for us, we left Vicki and Ryan’s at 5 am to catch our flight to Sydney!